 - Businesses begin to add layers to their security plan.

 - Adjust business hours to limit access.

-- Add barriers, limit available entry doors and escape routes.
+- Add barriers, and limit available entry doors and escape routes.

-- Add better lighting, video cameras, door hardware.
+- Add better lighting, video cameras, and door hardware.

 - Add personnel to monitor or limit access.